May 10 - 12 and 17 - 19, 2023 | 1:00 – 5:00pm ET

 Each day, executives and professionals working in a wide variety of public- and private-sector and non-profit organizations — across every major sector of the economy — must take actions that have significant regulatory implications.
 To make smarter decisions, leaders and their organizations need to draw on an arsenal of analytic tools to assess regulatory problems and identify and evaluate solutions.

-This course helps professionals build the skills needed to better analyze and make regulatory decisions, as well as to operate effectively within an ever-changing regulatory environment.
+This six-day program helps professionals from across regulatory domains build the skills and insight needed to better analyze and make regulatory decisions, as well as to operate effectively within an ever-changing regulatory environment.
 Participants will hone the skills needed for understanding and assessing regulations — and for making smarter management and compliance-related decisions.

 “Thanks to the University of Pennsylvania for a world-class executive education program on regulation.
 The professors, content and course organization are truly remarkable!”